 Yes.
-Funky yoga mats, hot yoga towels, gift cards and other cool yogi stuff.
+Yogamatters yoga mats, hot yoga towels, gift cards and other cool yogi stuff.

 How do I pay, do I have to be a member?

-I’ve done yoga / Pilates before, do I need to do a beginners class?
+I’ve done yoga before, do I need to do a beginners class?

 Not necessarily but it’s good to get a few Level 1 classes under your belt.
 Our beginners classes are very popular and for good reason.
 Talk to one of our teachers or Front Desk staff, they will be knowledgeable of the content and if there are any prerequisites.